Skip to main content

 Deep-Dive Questions

 A CGM is generally accurate within 10 to 15% of a finger stick or lab venous blood draw, which is good enough for trend data.
-CGMs measure glucose in the fluid between cells (interstitial fluid), not in blood directly, so there is a 5 to 15 minute lag between a real change in blood sugar and what the CGM reads.
+CGMs measure glucose in the fluid between your cells (interstitial fluid) rather than in the blood itself, so there is a 5 to 15 minute lag between a change in your blood sugar and what the CGM reads.
 For making lifestyle decisions, the trends matter more than any single number.

 Yes, a CGM can often detect early insulin resistance before standard labs catch it.
-HbA1c and fasting glucose can stay normal for years while post-meal spikes climb.
-A CGM shows those spikes directly, alongside delayed returns to baseline, which are early markers of insulin resistance.
+HbA1c and fasting glucose can stay normal for years while your post-meal peaks keep climbing.
+A CGM shows those peaks directly, alongside delayed returns to baseline, which are early markers of insulin resistance.
 We pair CGM data with a fasting insulin test for a more complete picture.

 Yes, intense exercise often causes a temporary glucose spike, and that is usually a good thing.
 Hard exercise triggers stress hormones that release stored glucose from the liver to fuel your muscles.
 After the workout, glucose typically falls and your insulin sensitivity improves for hours.
 A workout-driven spike is not the same as a sugary-meal spike.